glaxindev/extended-embed-builder/README.md

-# Extended Embed Builder Website
+# 🧱 Extended Embed Builder

-A simple and efficient embed builder website for the [Discord Bot TypeScript Template](https://github.com/glaxindev/discord-ts-template), the template utilizes a custom embed class initialized in the client to optimize memory usage and performance.
+A simple and efficient embed builder for the **Discord Bot TypeScript Template**, featuring a custom optimized embed class for better memory usage and performance.

-This is a fork of **cubedhuang/discord-embed-creator** with some modifications for output.
+Based on a fork of **cubedhuang/discord-embed-creator** with enhanced output handling.

+---

+## 🛠️ Tech Stack

+* ⬛ **Next.js**
+* 🟦 **TypeScript**
+* 🎨 **Tailwind CSS**

+---

+## 🤝 Contributing

+Got improvements or ideas?
+Open an issue or submit a pull request — contributions are welcome!

+---